Skip to main content

 Control flow

 Code and dialogues can be conditional with if/else.
-Braces are optional if only one line is used.
+Braces are optional if only one line is used, though readability is improved for some cases.

 Switch statements can also be used.

-Again braces are optional if only one line is used. else statements are optional, if no prong matches it will be skipped.
+else statements are optional, if no prongs match, it will be skipped.

 }